 Parents were given information about SDF’s general characteristics before being asked to fill out a questionnaire about their sociodemographics, prior dental caries history, and acceptance of SDF.
 Parents were asked to review their approval of SDF after seeing a color photograph of SDF-treated anterior and posterior teeth.

-The inclusion criteria were the parents of preschool children who were present during their child’s dental treatment and who gave consent forms for participation in the study were recruited.
-All of them had a minimum of one kid who had restored their tooth decay in the past because they were conversant in the method of getting teeth with tooth decay treated.
+The inclusion criteria were the parents of preschool children who were present during their child’s dental treatment and who provided consent for participation in the study were recruited.
+All of them had a minimum of one kid who had undergone restoration of carious teeth in the past because they were conversant in the method of getting teeth with tooth decay treated.

 Data obtained were analyzed using version 25.0 of the Statistical Package for the Social Science software (SPSS) program (SPSS Inc., Chicago, USA).
 Mann–Whitney U test was used to determine the association between the variables of the population and the acceptability of SDF based on the treatment.
 The value of P < 0.05 was considered to be statistically significant.